zkrising/Tachi/docs/docs/codebase/structure/style.md

 }
 ```

-Now that is much cleaner, but it's still perfect.
+Now that is much cleaner, but it's still not perfect.

 For example, what if someone didn't know what the standard deviation was?
 Standard Deviation is *external knowledge*, and as such, we should document what this is.